 - The Sheep Shearer Instruction Manual is available from the NWGA Shearer Training Division, PO Box 4520, Bloemfontein 9300.

 - An educational DVD of the wool value chain was produced by Cape Wools SA and the NWGA.
-Find their contact details under heading 6.
+Find their contact details under the “Associations involved” heading.

 - Find the latest annual publication South African Wool Market Value Chain on www.daff.gov.za.
-It can be found on the Directorate Marketing’s web pages on the Department of Agriculture, Forestry and Fisheries (DAFF) website.
+It can be found on the Directorate Marketing’s web pages on the Department of Agriculture, Land Reform and Rural Development (DALRRD) website.

 - Downloads on the GADI website – http://gadi.agric.za/ – include useful management charts and tools for working out measurements e.g. how many ewes can you keep?
 The latest research report also has numerous articles of relevance.